 Favortie tracks: “Where Are Yo Friends,” “Southern Isolation,” “Callin’ on Me”

 Syd – Fin

 As exciting as this release was, I don’t think anyone expected Syd’s debut solo album to be this good.
 Syd executes, what seems to be, a journal of thoughts on ego, sexuality, anxiety and more.
 Syd has a magical way of relating to just about anyone through her music.
-Listening to this album makes me feel that much closer to Syd.
-Her lyrics are simple, to the point and relevant, showing that she definitely rules the writing for the Internet’s songs.
+Listening to this album makes me feel that much closer to her.
+Syd’s lyrics are simple, to the point and relevant– showing that she definitely rules the writing for the Internet’s songs.
 One thing I have always admired about Syd is her ability to not care.
 Her transparency is what helps make her and the music so much more relatable because there is no filter.
 What you see is what you get.
 She’s always been herself before the Internet was well known.
 I love how she embraces her sexuality and sings about it openly, normalizing homosexuality in mainstream music.

 Favorite Tracks: “Know,” “Nothing To Something,” “Over,” “Insecurities”

 Steve Lacy – Steve Lacy’s Demo EP